Beliavsky/Fortran-code-on-GitHub/README.md

 [Simstrat](https://github.com/Eawag-AppliedSystemAnalysis/Simstrat): one-dimensional physical lake model for the simulation of stratification and mixing in deep stratified lakes, from Eawag-AppliedSystemAnalysis.
 The model was originally developed by Goudsmit et al. (2002) and has been successfully applied to lakes with different physical properties.

+[Soil and Water Assessment Tool Plus (SWAT+)](https://github.com/joelz575/swatplus): small watershed to river basin-scale model to simulate the quality and quantity of surface and ground water and predict the environmental impact of land use, land management practices, and climate change.
+SWAT is widely used in assessing soil erosion prevention and control, non-point source pollution control and regional management in watersheds.

 [Specfem3D](https://github.com/geodynamics/specfem3d): simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.), from geodynamics

 [SPHERA](https://github.com/AndreaAmicarelliRSE/SPHERA): Lagrangian Computational Fluid Dynamics (LCFD) - Smoothed Particle Hydrodynamics (SPH) research code by